kiwiproject/dropwizard-jakarta-xml-ws/README.md

 ---

-🥝 _This README will be updated as we transition from the original dropwizard-jaxws to this repository._ 🥝
+🥝 _We have now transitioned from the original dropwizard-jaxws to this repository._ 🥝

 ---